kingb12/hf_libraries_demo/README.md

-# NLP 244 Section: Huggingface Library Demos
+# Huggingface Library Demos

 This repo collects code examples and demos used for demonstrating different aspects of the Huggingface libraries, including transformers, datasets, evaluate, and (eventually) more.
+Originally prepared for UCSC's NLP 244 Winter 2023 Course, expanding to include new examples.

 Be sure to check out Huggingface's [Course](https://huggingface.co/course/chapter1/1), for an in depth overview and tutorial from HF.